hsdenx/tbottest/Documentation/generic.rst

 .. csv-table:: [TC]
         :header: "key", "description", "default", "example"

-        "kas", "dictionary with values need for class KAS", "mandatory, no default", "see: tbottest/tbotconfig/BOARDNAME.ini" "kas_check_files", "list of files, which must exist after building", "[]", "['tmp/deploy/images/wandboard/SPL']" "kas_results", "list of files, which get copied from build host to lab host for later use.
+        "kas", "dictionary with values need for class KAS, see :py:class:`tbottest.tc.kas.KAS`", "mandatory, no default", "see: tbottest/tbotconfig/BOARDNAME.ini"
+        "kas_check_files", "list of files, which must exist after building", "[]", "['tmp/deploy/images/wandboard/SPL']" "kas_results", "list of files, which get copied from build host to lab host for later use.
 Basepath is machine directory in tmp/deploy/images", "[]", "['SPL']"